SteveCTOS/SteveCTOS/README.md

 * Quick summary

-  It hold the current sources for the port from COBOL application CTOS to running as GNUCobol applications on LINUX.
+  It hold the current sources for the port from COBOL application CTOS to running as GNUCobol (aka OpenCobol) application hosted on LINUX.

 * Version